Postpartum Depression: Symptoms and Treatments

 Hormonal changes

 Your body releases a special blend of hormones to create a hospitable environment for your baby to grow in the womb.
 After childbirth, the production of these hormones – namely estrogen and progesterone – drops dramatically.
-Much like the emotional ups-and-downs of premenstrual syndrome (PMS), rapid fluctuations in hormones can trigger mood swings and depression in some women.
+Much like the emotional ups and downs of premenstrual syndrome (PMS), rapid fluctuations in hormones can trigger mood swings and depression in some women.

 Emotional stress

-Having a new baby can be incredibly stressful, especially if the pregnancy was unplanned or unwanted or if the mother does not have a strong emotional support system to help her take care of her newborn.
+Having a new baby can be incredibly stressful, especially if the pregnancy is unplanned or unwanted or if the mother does not have a strong emotional support system to help her take care of her newborn.
 Additionally, an illness that keeps the baby or mother in the hospital longer than expected can be distressing and provoke feelings of anxiety and helplessness.

 Personal history of depression

 New mothers who have been diagnosed with depression in the past have an increased risk of developing postpartum depression.
 If you have been treated for depression or another mood disorder or mental illness, disclose this information to your gynecologist when you become pregnant.
-Risk factors are higher for women with bipolar disorder, or another mental health condition called schizoaffective disorder to experience postpartum psychosis.
+Risk factors are higher for women with bipolar disorder or another mental health condition called schizoaffective disorder to experience postpartum psychosis.

 Postpartum depression in new fathers